Hubble Space Telescope Spots Face-Melting Hot Weather on 'Bloated Jupiter-Sized Worlds'

-Gosh, Mars sure looks like a friendly place to visit when you compare it with some of the other planets out there, like the thoroughly unpleasant exoplanets WASP-178b and KELT-20b.
+Mars sure looks like a friendly place to visit when you compare it with other planets out there, like the thoroughly unpleasant exoplanets WASP-178b and KELT-20b.
 The "bloated Jupiter-sized worlds," as NASA calls them, are located outside of our solar system.
 The planets are the subject of two papers investigating their extreme weather.

 The exoplanets would melt your face off faster than a Metallica guitar solo, and they can also vaporize most metals.
 So even if we miraculously invent a way to travel the many light-years to reach them (1,300 for WASP-178b and 400 for KELT-20b), let's agree not to visit.